jagenjo/miniengine/README.md

-# TJE Framework #
+# Miniengine #

-TJE Framework is a C++ layer on top of SDL and OpenGL to help create games or visual applications.
+Miniengine is a C++ layer on top of SDL and OpenGL to help create games or visual applications.
-It only provides the basic GPU abstraction (Meshes, Textures, Shaders, Application).
+It only provides the basic GPU abstraction (Meshes, Textures, Shaders, Application) and a basic SceneGraph.
-It has been used for many years in the Videogame development courses I give at the Universitat Pompeu Fabra.

 ## Installation ##